The European Sleeper train from Paris to Berlin

 Comfort plus = sleeping-car

-Sold as comfort plus, the train has one or sometimes two sleeping-cars, each with 11 compartments which can be sold as 1, 2 or 3 berth with upper, middle & lower berths folded out as required.
+The train has one or two sleeping-cars, each with 11 compartments which can be sold as single, double or triple with lower, middle & upper berths folded out as required.
+The beds fold away to reveal seats for evening/morning use.
 Luggage goes in the large recess over the door to the corridor or over the window.
-The compartments have normal locks and a security deadbolt which can only be locked & unlocked from inside.
-There's a washbasin, soap, towel, complimentary slippers and all necessary bedding including a very comfortable duvet.
+Each compartment has a normal lock and a security deadbolt which can only be locked & unlocked from inside.
+There's a washbasin, soap, towel and all necessary bedding including a very comfortable duvet.
 A bottle of drinking water is provided for each passenger.
 Morning tea or coffee and a breakfast box are included in the fare.
 There are two toilets at one end of the corridor.
+There's a power outlet for laptops or mobiles in each compartment, below the armrest next to the window.

 Comfort standard = couchette set up as a sleeper

-European Sleeper set up some couchette compartments as single, double or triple with the bunks made up as proper beds with comfy mattress, pillow and duvet.
-Sold as comfort standard, these are almost as comfortable as a proper sleeper and just as private for one, two or three people, although without a washbasin and breakfast is optional not included.
+One or two couchette cars are set up as comfort standard, with compartments sold for single, double or triple occupancy and bunks made up as proper beds with comfy mattress, pillow and duvet.
+It's almost as comfortable as a proper sleeper and just as private for 1, 2 or 3 people, but without a washbasin and breakfast is optional not included.
 One advantage over a sleeper is that the window opens.
+Another is that unlike a sleeper, seats remain available even with the beds folded out.

 Comfort Standard made up as a single Comfort Standard made up as a triple